MicrosoftDocs/win32/desktop-src/Intl/international-components-for-unicode--icu-.md

 <dl>

-1. Your application needs to target Windows 10 Creators Update or higher as the minimum supported version.
+1. Your application needs to target Windows 10 Version 1703 (Creators Update) or higher as the minimum supported version.

 2. Add in the headers: